WnP/go-sfmt/README.md

-All string's characters are first convert to lower case before processing, so the result string is a lower cased formated string, `CamelCased` return a string where the first character is lower cased, you could easely convert the first letter to upper case using `strings.Title`.
+All string's characters are first convert to lower case before processing, so the result string is a lower cased formated string, `CamelCased` return a string where the first character is lower cased, you could easily convert the first letter to upper case using `strings.Title`.

 ## Install